n-shamsi/OpenSUSE-Setup-Scripts/README.md

 ## Arguments

-The `OpenSUSE-setup.sh` script may require a few arguments as per your use-case or needs.
+The `OpenSUSE_Installation.sh` script may require a few arguments as per your use-case or needs.
 The following arguments and the description of each is as follows:

 | Argument          | Description                                                        |
 |-------------------|--------------------------------------------------------------------|